Zhiar Ali: Asayish operation

 On April 1, 2021 news broke that the Kurdish security forces, known as Asayish, had set up checkpoints in Sulaymaniyah and arrested a number of individuals suspected of being gay.
 Despite widespread public condemnation of the operation on social media, it received support from a group of seventeen members of Sulaymaniyah's Provincial Council who signed a petition in its favor.

-In response to the arrests, Ali, the executive director of Yeksani, launched an online campaign called "Take Action" which aimed to bring attention to the issue and help bring it to the attention of international actors.
-Some relevant ones that commented included Amnesty International, the US Consulate in Erbil, Human Rights Watch, and ILGA Asia.
-The campaign received widespread support and helped bring the issue to the attention of international and local groups.
+In response to the arrests, Ali, the executive director of Yeksani, launched an online campaign called "Take Action" which aimed to bring the arrests to the attention of international actors.
+Organisations and bodies that commented on the operation included Amnesty International, the US Consulate in Erbil, Human Rights Watch, and ILGA Asia.
+The arrests, and Ali's account of them, were later documented in the UK Home Office's country policy and information note on the treatment of LGBTI people in Iraq.

-It was later revealed that the decision to conduct the operation was influenced by conservative groups in the region, particularly the Kurdistan Justice Group (formerly Kurdistan Islamic Group) and Kurdistan Islamic Union.
-These groups have been known to actively promote discriminatory views towards the LGBT community.
-Members of the KJG have been seen on TV promoting the use of anti-LGBT vocabulary.

-According to Ali the operation led to the arrest of 15 individuals, some of whom were underage.
-He reported that security checkpoints were set up in places known to be popular among the LGBT community.
-Ali also claimed that Asaiysh did not differentiate between LGBT sex workers and other members of the community, and that the operation was later rebranded as a crackdown on prostitution to avoid international backlash.

-He strongly criticised the use of "tests" by security forces to determine if suspects had engaged in sexual activity before their arrest, calling the tests criminal and humiliating.
-He also told Middle East Eye that even if some individuals have resorted to sex work, it is the government's fault for not providing them with other means of livelihood.
-He emphasised that the government should be held responsible for the poor living conditions of LGBT individuals in Kurdistan, and the lack of alternatives leads many to engage in sex work.
+According to Ali, the operation led to the arrest of 15 individuals, some of whom were underage, and security checkpoints were set up in places known to be popular among the LGBT community.
+Ali and other activists said that the operation was later rebranded as a crackdown on prostitution to avoid backlash, after the Asayish stated that the arrests targeted prostitution and did not "target any specific groups of society."
+He criticised reports that security forces had attempted to force those arrested to undergo physical examinations.
+He also told Middle East Eye that even if some individuals had resorted to sex work, the government bore responsibility for failing to provide the LGBT community with other means of livelihood.